RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 open your app.
 We store in preferences the last date data was retrieved from (even if that attempt resulted in no data being found).

-Depending on the data type, there are multiple functions to retrieve that date.
-They follow the
-convention: `get_data_type_LastDate`
+Call `getLastExtractionDate(rookDataType: HCRookDataType)` providing a `HCRookDataType`, e.g. if you want to retrieve the last date a `SleepSummary` was retrieved use `HCRookDataType.SLEEP_SUMMARY`.

 It will return a `ZonedDateTime` instance.